-The French division of the department offers a complete language program which includes elementary, intermediate and advanced language, conversation, advanced composition, phonetics, as well as courses designed to provide graduate students from other departments with reading knowledge of French.
+The French division of the department offers a complete language program which includes elementary, intermediate and advanced language, conversation, composition, business French, phonetics, as well as courses designed to provide graduate students from other departments with reading knowledge of French.

-In addition, every year it offers one course per term given entirely in English.
+In addition, every year it offers several courses per term given entirely in English, all of which have general education credit.
 A full complement of upper-level courses in literature, film, and culture is also offered each year.

-Focus of the Program in French & Francophone Language & Literature
+Focus of the Program in French & Francophone Studies

 Double majors in French and a second field (such as political science, business, art history or another foreign language) allow students to explore interdisciplinary interests that help to focus and personalize their program of study.